1986 American League Championship Series: Game 7

-In Game 7, the Red Sox loaded the bases in the second off John Candelaria with no outs on an error, single and walk.
+With momentum fully on their side in Game 7, the Red Sox loaded the bases in the second off John Candelaria with no outs on an error, single and walk.
 Rich Gedman's groundout scored a run and after an intentional walk reloaded the bases, Wade Boggs's two-run single made it 3–0 Red Sox.
 In the fourth Dave Henderson reached third on an error, then scored on Spike Owen's single.
 After a two-out walk, Jim Rice's three-run home run made it 7–0 Red Sox, all runs unearned.
 Dwight Evans's home run in the seventh off Don Sutton made it 8–0 Red Sox.
 The Angels scored their only run of the game on Doug DeCinces's RBI single off Calvin Schiraldi, the run charged to starter Roger Clemens.
 Schiraldi pitched two innings to close as the Red Sox advanced to the World Series with an 8–1 win after trailing the series three games to one.
 It was their first pennant in 11 years.